 Carolyn and Tom are aware that they will not be able to continue as Co-Directors of Hope House indefinitely.
-Linda Krasienko and Patti Verdi have agreed to become Co-Directors of Hope House of Prayer at such time as Carolyn and Tom either choose or are unable to continue in their current role.
+Linda Krasienko and Patti Verdi have agreed to become Co-Directors of Hope House of Prayer, at such time as Carolyn and Tom either choose or are unable to continue in their current role.
 At that time the physical address of Hope House will change.
-A document for the transition will be drawn up, signed and notarized on June 4, 2021.
+A document of transition was drawn up.
+The document was signed and notarized on June 4, 2021.
 Currently the physical address remains unchanged.
 As of July 2, 2021 the document for the State of Ohio, changing the Statutory Agent,was signed by Linda and Carolyn.
 That document was mailed on the same date.
 We will be receiving from the Ohio Secretary of State, a document affirming that Hope House of Prayer, Inc., has "Continuing Existence" in the State of Ohio.
 That forthcoming document will also affirm Linda as the Statutory Agent.
 Patti Verde has been appointed bookkeeper for Hope House.